 At least one employee at every school shall be designated as the Dignity Act Coordinator.
-All Dignity Act Coordinators will be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (identity or expression) and sex.
+All Dignity Act Coordinators will be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (identity or expression) and sex and other protected status.
 The Board of Education shall appoint all Dignity Act Coordinators and share the names and contact information with all school personnel, students and parents/ persons in parental relation.

 If a Dignity Act Coordinator vacates their position, another school employee shall immediately be designated for an interim appointment as Coordinator, pending approval from the Board of Education, within thirty days of the date the position was vacated.
 In the event a Coordinator is unable to perform the duties of the position for an extended period of time, another school employee shall immediately be designated for an interim appointment as Coordinator, pending return of the previous Coordinator to the position.

-Dignity Act Coordinators District-wide Jerilee DiLalla, Assistant Superintendent for Human Resources (585) 637-1813 jerilee.dilalla@bcs1.org Ginther School TBD, Assistant Principal (585) 637-1830 TBD Barclay School Alana Roberts, Assistant Principal (585) 637-1840 alana.roberts@bcs1.org Fred W. Hill School Lauren Combo, Assistant Principal (585) 637-1850 lauren.combo@bcs1.org Oliver Middle School Michelle Guerrieri, Assistant Principal (585) 637-1865 michelle.guerrieri@bcs1.org Brockport High School Michael Pincelli, Principal (585) 637-1877 michael.pincelli@bcs1.org
+Dignity Act Coordinators

+District-wide

+Jerilee Gulino, Assistant Superintendent for Human Resources

+jerilee.gulino@bcs1.org

+Ginther School Kelly Keenan, Assistant Principal

+kelly.keenan@bcs1.org

+Barclay School Alana Roberts, Assistant Principal

+alana.roberts@bcs1.org

+Fred W. Hill School Lauren Combo, Assistant Principal

+lauren.combo@bcs1.org

+Oliver Middle School Michelle Guerrieri, Assistant Principal

+michelle.guerrieri@bcs1.org

+Brockport High School Michael Pincelli, Principal

+michael.pincelli@bcs1.org